alexander-winkler/nlat_anth/README.md

 Morever, an anthology is not just a compilation of texts.
 It also mirrors more often than not a social network.
 This is most apparent in the case of anthologies of contemporary poets.
-The editors/compilators bring together texts from authors they are in touch with.
+The editors/compilators bring together texts from authors they directly or indirectly are in touch with.
-In the case of more anthologies of authors from chronologically or geographically more distant contexts, the editors/compilators will be more likely to include texts they can get hold via their intellectual network.
+In the case of anthologies of authors from chronologically or geographically more distant contexts, the editors/compilators will be more likely to include texts they can get hold of via their intellectual network.
 In any case, it is rewarding to analyse which texts are chosen.

-Two major project have devoted scholarly attention to anthologies.
+Two major project have so far devoted scholarly attention to anthologies.
 These are:

 - [Bridging the Continental divide: neo-Latin and its cultural role in Jacobean Scotland, as seen in the Delitiae Poetarum Scotorum (1637)](https://www.dps.gla.ac.uk/)
 - [Carmina Suecorum Poetarum Latina](https://www.twitter.com/carmina_latina), working on  Samuel Älf's (1727-1799) manuscript collection of Swedish Neo-Latin poetry (project description [here](https://www.rj.se/en/grants/2021/the-carmina-suecorum-poetarum-latina-of-samuel-alf/))

-In this repository, I would like to provide OCRed texts at least of Gruterus' *Delitiae* which will be the basis of a (rough and not too elaborate) TEI-encoded edition.

-It would be useful to:

-- get a list of all anthologized authors
-- a list of the poems in the anthologies
-- a list of (possible) sources
+In this repository, I present a link list of noteworthy Neo-Latin anthologies, most notably Gruterus' *Delitiae*.

 ## Anthologies